Daydreamer-231/daydreamer-231.github.io/README.md

-This is the official repo for the site of Bingo Development (maked with GitHub pages)
+This is the official repo for the web page for Daydreamer. (maked with GitHub pages)